aoterodelaroza/critic2/README.md

     ./configure --with-libxc-prefix=/opt/libxc --with-libxc-include=/opt/libxc/include

 Here the /opt/libxc directory is the target for the libxc installation (use --prefix=/opt/libxc when you configure libxc).

+libcint is a library for molecular integrals between GTOs.
+It is used for testing and in some options to the MOLCALC keyword.
+To compile critic2 with libcint support, do either of these two:

+    ./configure --with-cint-shared=/opt/libcint/build
+    ./configure --with-cint-static=/opt/libcint/build/

+The first will use the libcint.so file in that directory and dynamically link to it.
+The libcint.so path needs to be available when critic2 is executed through the LD_LIBRARY_PATH environment variable.
+The second option will include a copy of the static libcint.a library into the critic2 binary, located in the indicated path.

-Make sure that you use the same compiler for libxc and for critic2; otherwise the library will not be linked.
-See 'Use of LIBXC in arithmetic expressions' in the user's guide for instructions on how to use libxc in critic2.
+Make sure that you use the same compiler for the libraries and for critic2; otherwise the compilation will fail.

 ## Using critic2